 Financial aid includes grants (gift aid that doesn’t have to be paid back), work study (money paid to a student because they work in a campus job associated with a work study program), and loans (that have to be paid back with interest after leaving college).

 “Scholarships” are grants that might be based on demonstrated financial need or on non-need based factors like grades, test scores, and personal qualities.
-It’s even a common practice for colleges to label a tuition discount designed to encourage enrollment as a scholarship because it sounds better.
-Scholarships may have renewal requirements like a certain semester GPA or volunteer hours.
+It’s even a common practice for colleges to label a tuition discount designed to encourage enrollment as a scholarship because it sounds better to families.
+Scholarships may have renewal requirements like maintaining a certain GPA or doing volunteer hours.

 Understanding financial aid award letters can be tricky.
 Formats vary wildly from one college to another.
 In particular, loans which might not be clearly labeled.
 You might see terms like “Fed Sub,” “Unsub,” or “Parent Plus” instead.